SJO-C/sjo-c.github.io/content/gallery/university-challenge.md

 I will say that I thoroughly enjoyed appearing on the show, and making history as the University of Lincoln's first appearance on the venerable show.

-A bonus is that when a team leaves the competition, the members get to keep their nameplate that is used on the show, on the lightboxes.
+A bonus is that when a team leaves the competition, the members get to keep their nameplate that is used on the show.
+I am planning on creating or commissioning a lightbox to hold mine.